mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.57:

+Apr 4, 2020: Modificaitons to the PlayerStatisticsController.cs and the Fungus.cs classes.

 Update 1.56:

 Apr 1, 2020: LifeIcon.cs class added.
 Updates to PlayerStatisticsController.cs, UIController.cs and Weapons.cs classes.
 New UI graphics (life icons) added to the 'Custom Art' folder.